danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 ## Housing costs

 It's all fine and good to calculate the _positive_ qualities of potential destination cities, but basic economics gives us reason to suspect that nicer things generally cost more [[citation needed]](https://en.wikipedia.org/wiki/Citation_needed).
-And being notoriously cheap (for a [good cause](/blog/personal-giving)), it's easier to imagine being happy getting a "good deal" on a less desirable location than the opposite.
+And being notoriously cheap (for a [good cause](/blog/personal-giving)), it's easier for me to imagine being happy getting a "good deal" on a less desirable location than the opposite.

 I initially toyed with the idea of using existing cost-of-living metrics, but opted against these sources for a few reasons.
 First, as I mentioned above, unless you're crunching the numbers yourself, it's hard to find a dataset that includes the smallish cities on my list.
-And even if you could, the existing data I found was not entirely applicable, since most sources adjust for earnings potential, and as a remote consultant, my income is location-independent.
+And even if you could, the existing data I found was not entirely applicable: most sources seem to adjust for earnings potential, but as a remote consultant, my income is location-independent.

-So instead, I combined my need for a metric with my fledgling desire to become a real estate baron, and simply looked at housing costs.
+So instead I combined my need for a metric with my fledgling desire to become a real estate baron, and simply looked at housing costs.
 Zillow kindly provides a bunch of [free data](https://www.zillow.com/research/data/) collected from their listings (just [don't use it](https://www.wsj.com/articles/zillows-shuttered-home-flipping-business-lost-881-million-in-2021-11644529656) for real estate speculation!), and so I borrowed their median figures.
 Here's the corresponding top 10 list showing the least expensive locations:

 ```
                                             housing